jodastephen/railmodel/CR2-SwirlNorthern-SWLondon.md

 * BAL-VIC changing to District at VIC in 24-26m at 12tph (+3m)
 * Northern (City) changing to Jubilee (Northbound) at LBG in 24-26m at 30tph (+3m)
 * BAL-VIC changing to CR2 at CLJ changing to District at VIC in 24-28m at 12tph (+4m)
-* BAL-VIC changing to WIM-WAT at CLJ changing to Jubilee (Northbound) at WAT in 26-31m at 12tph (+7m)
+* BAL-VIC changing to CLJ-WAT at CLJ changing to Jubilee (Northbound) at WAT in 26-31m at 12tph (+7m)

 From Balham to Temple
 ---------------------